Andriana

 Andriana was both the noble class and a title of nobility in Madagascar.
-Historically, many Malagasy ethnic groups lived in highly stratified caste-based social orders in which the andriana were the highest strata.
+Historically, many Malagasy ethnic groups lived in highly stratified caste-based social orders in which the Andriana were the highest strata.
 They were above the Hova (free commoner castes) and Andevo (slaves).
 The Andriana and the Hova were a part of Fotsy, while the Andevo were Mainty in local terminology.

-The Andriana strata originally constituted the nobility, warrior, and land owning class of the Merina society.
-They were endogamous and their privileges were institutionally preserved.
-While the term and concept of Andriana is studied with the Merina people of Madagascar, the term is not limited to them.
-The use of the word "Andriana" to denote nobility occurs among numerous other Malagasy ethnic groups such as the Betsileo, the Betsimisaraka, the Tsimihety, the Bezanozano, the Antambahoaka and the Antemoro.
-Andriana often traditionally formed part of the names of Malagasy kings, princes, and nobles.
+The Andriana strata originally constituted the Merina society's nobility, warrior, and land-owning class.
+They were endogamous, and their privileges were institutionally preserved.
+While the term and concept of Andriana is associated with the Merina people of Madagascar, the term is not limited to them.
+The use of the word "Andriana" to denote nobility occurs among numerous other Malagasy ethnic groups such as the Betsileo, the Betsimisaraka, the Tsimihety, the Bezanozano, the Antambahoaka, and the Antemoro.
+"Andriana" often traditionally formed part of the names of Malagasy kings, princes, and nobles.
 Linguistic evidence suggests its origin is traceable back to an ancient Javanese nobility title, although alternate theories have been proposed.

 Etymology

-According to K.A.
-Adelaar, the Malagasy title "andriana" probably originated from the ancient Java-Indonesian nobility title Rahadyan (Ra-hady-an), "hady" meaning "Lord" or "Master."
-In Malagasy the term became Rohandryan and later Roandriana, mainly used in the Southeastern part of the island among the Zafiraminia, Antemoro and Antambahoaka ethnic groups.
-In the central Highlands among the Merina, Betsileo, Bezanozano, and Sihanaka, the term became Randryan and later Randriana or simply Andriana.
+In Malagasy, the term became Rohandryan and later Roandriana, mainly used in the Southeastern part of the island among the Zafiraminia, Antemoro, and Antambahoaka ethnic groups.
+In the central Highlands, among the Merina, Betsileo, Bezanozano, and Sihanaka, the term became Randryan and later Randriana or simply Andriana.

-Other proposed etymology for Andriana includes the root Handrina which means "head or forehead" in Malagasy.
+Other proposed etymologies for Andriana includes the root Handrina, which means "head or forehead" in Malagasy.

-In Madagascar, the name of a Malagasy sovereign, prince or nobleman was often historically composed by placing "Andriana" as a prefix to the remainder of the name.
+In Madagascar, the name of a Malagasy sovereign, prince, or nobleman was often historically composed by placing "Andriana" as a prefix to the remainder of the name.
 For example, the name of Merina king Andrianampoinimerina is a composite of "Andriana" and "Nampoinimerina", while that of the celebrated Sakalava warrior Andriamisara is formed from "Andriana" and "Misara".

 In Madagascar today, names beginning with the "Andria" prefix are common.
-However, unlike in Western cultures where children automatically inherit the family name of a parent, Malagasy parents are free to choose their child's first and last name as they please.
-Following the end of the monarchy in Imerina, many parents have chosen to give their children names including the "Andriana" prefix, despite lacking any family connection to the former aristocracy.
+However, unlike in Western cultures, where children automatically inherit the family name of a parent, Malagasy parents are free to choose their child's first and last names as they please.
+Following the end of the monarchy in Imerina, many parents have chosen to give their children names that include the "Andriana" prefix, despite lacking any family connection to the former aristocracy.